drivendataorg/cookiecutter-data-science/docs/docs/using-the-template.md

 Ok, so you've created your project.
 You've [read the opinions section](opinions.md).
 You're ready to start doing some work.

 Here's a quick guide of the kinds of things we do once our project is ready to go.
+We'll walk through this example using git and GitHub for version control and jupyter notebooks for exploration, but you can use whatever tools you like.

 ## Set up version control